 “From what I have read and heard you describe, it sounds like your company is balancing explosive growth with responding to increased regulatory pressure.
 This creates a unique challenge of playing offense and defense at the same time, and takes a special set of skills to manage correctly.
 What is your take on it?”

 5. Demonstrate that you are personable and likable.

 In my experience, hiring managers choose candidates that they like and trust.
-Position yourself as likeable and personable, both through your demeanor in the interview, and in response to behavioral questions.
+Position yourself as likable and personable, both through your demeanor in the interview, and in response to behavioral questions.

 In closing, think about coming back to the question of “Why should we hire you?” at the end of the interview.
-You may pose this question to the hiring manager as the conversation wraps up:
+You may pose a question to the hiring manager as the conversation wraps up.

 “Given what we have discussed so far, do you have any questions or concerns about my fit for this position?”